eric-blake/Bloom/README.md

 ### Colors
 * Keeping with the garden theme the color used for the headings and paragraphs is a light green #347c68.
-* The background color used is the welcome message, upcoming events and contatc form is a form of red rgba(240,180,150).
+* The background color used is the welcome message, upcoming events and contact form is a form of red rgba(240,180,150).

 ### Font
-* The font used throughout is merriweather
+* The font used throughout is Merriweather

 ### Images
 * All the images used throughout are for decorative purposed only.
 All the images on the site are from pexels.com.